 Parkcycle and prototype parklet, San Francisco.
 Rebar.
 Photo credit: courtesy of the artists.

-Curating Cities is a 5-year research project that examines how the arts can generate environmentally beneficial behaviour change and influence the development of green infrastructure in urban environments.
+Curating Cities is a 5-year research project that examines how the arts can generate environmentally beneficial behavioural change and influence the development of green infrastructure in urban environments.
 Founded on the principle of using art and design to curate–literally, to care for–public space, the project places creative disciplines at the heart of the sustainability agenda.
 In doing so it advances an ambitious research plan for aesthetic practice, proposing ‘curating’ as a method for working through the practical concerns of sustainable living.

-Drawing on case studies from around the world, Curating Cities assesses the ongoing and potential contribution of public art to eco-sustainable development and the benefits to Sydney and cities in general.
+Drawing on case studies from around the world, Curating Cities assesses the ongoing and potential contribution of public art to eco-sustainable development viagra for sale and the benefits to Sydney and cities in general.
 The project provides a rubric for public art in relation to the fundamental domains of sustainable planning: energy, water, food and waste.

 Curating Cities will unfold through a series of public programs, encompassing exhibitions, labs, workshops and conferences.
 It commences in 2011 with Curating Cities: Sydney–Copenhagen, Customs House, Sydney and Try This At Home at Object, Sydney.